aliceitmushuk/fast_krr_alisver/README.md

 > [!IMPORTANT]
 > Our experiments use `Python 3.10.12` and `CUDA 12.5`.
 We recommend using these (or higher) Python and CUDA versions.

 Please [create a virtual environment](https://docs.python.org/3/library/venv.html) and activate it.
-After activation, run `pip install -r requirements-dev.txt` to download all required dependencies.
+After activation, run `pip install -r requirements-dev.txt` to install all required dependencies into the virtual environment.
+Finally, run `pip install -e .` in the root of this repo to install the `fast_krr` package.

-### Downloading the datasets for experiments
+### Downloading the datasets

+`cd` into the `experiments` folder.
 Running `download_data.py` will download all datasets we use in the paper, besides taxi.
-The downloaded data will be placed in the `data` folder.
+The downloaded data will be placed in `experiments/data`.

 #### Obtaining the taxi dataset

 Please clone the [nyc-taxi-data repo](https://github.com/pratikrathore8/nyc-taxi-data).
 Run `filter_runs.py` and `yellow_taxi_processing.sh` (NOTE: you may have to turn off the move to Google Drive step in this shell script) in the nyc-taxi-data repo.

 This shell script will generate a `.h5py` file for each month from January 2009 to December 2015.
-Move these files to a new folder `data/taxi-data` and run `taxi_processing.py` in this (the `fast_krr`) repo.
+Move these files to a new folder `experiments/data/taxi-data`, `cd` into the `experiments` folder, and run `taxi_processing.py`.

 ### Running the experiments